-St Alban's Catholic High School Start of the Year Pack - Year 9
+St Alban's Catholic High School Start of the Year Pack - Year 11

-Headteacher - Matt Baker St Alban's Catholic High School, Digby Road, Ipswich, IP4 3NJ Welcome back Year 9.
+Headteacher - Matt Baker St Alban's Catholic High School, Digby Road, Ipswich, IP4 3NJ Welcome back Year 11 - I hope you have had a fantastic summer.

-As we start a new academic year with such an extended amount of time since we last were in school, I wanted to send the following information to you to support your transition to Year 9.
+As we embark on new challenges ahead during this academic year with such an extended amount of time since we last were in school, I wanted to send the following information to you to support your transition to Year 11.